alishbaaramzan/Bookstore-Management-System/README.md

-# CS112-Project
+# Bookstore Management System in C++
-In this project we have developed an online book store management system with file handling and GUI.
+In this project we have developed an online book store management system in C++ with file handling and easy to comprehend logic